Lets Roll

 But the effects of 9/11 have touched all of our lives deeply.
 Even if we don’t notice it.
 I remember being terrified of going to firework shows on the 4th of July, because I thought ISIS would attack.
 I remember being terrified of freshmen year high school, because I thought someone would bring a gun to school.
 My life was defined by 9/11 and the cultural zeitgeist it brought.
 My uncle fought in Iraq and Afghanistan.
 He went over there multiple times, I remember being scared that we would not come back.
 These things will stick with me forever.

 I have heard multiple people wish we could return to the America of 9/12.
 Americans were one.
 Everyone was out buying flags, being there for each other, no matter our differences were united.
 But this was not entirely true.
 Ignorance and fear was rampant.
-Multiple American’s of Arab and South Asian descent were murdered in “retaliation for the attacks”.
-On September 15th, 4 days after the attacks a man named Balbir Singh Sodhi was planting flowers outside his gas station.
+Multiple American’s of Arab and South Asian decent were murdered in “retaliation for the attacks”.
+On September 15th, 4 days after the attacks a man named Balbir Singh Sodhi was planting flowers outside of his gas station.
 Mr. Sodhi was a Sikh-American who was just as distraught and terrified as every American about the events of the attacks.
 A scared and angry man drove up to the gas station and shot Balbir multiple times.
 The Sikhs are a religious group from Northern India, wearing colorful turbans is an important part of their religion, and Mr. Sodhi happened to be wearing one.

 The divisiveness and hate that still infects and cripples the American dream still persists to this day.
-The America of 9/12 wasn’t perfect, and it is in the past.
-We are living in time where Americans are more angry and afraid than ever.
+The America of 9/12 wasn’t perfect and it is in the past.
+We are living in time where Americans are more angry and afraid then ever.
 I implore every American reading this to step up, think about the hard things in life, face your fears, and most importantly, love one another.

 America is not perfect, not even close, but in my 19 years of being alive, I have grown quite fond of the USA.
 Of it’s promises of liberty, equality, and unity.
 These things are what America is supposed to be.
-Instead of pretending that they are absolute and unchanging, let's recognize that they are fragile.
+Instead of pretending that they are absolute and unchanging, lets recognize that they are fragile.
 That they can be taken from us.
 Let us fight the war on terror, not with bombs, but with love.
 Let us tear down the hate and fear and replace it with love and unity.
-The 1990s are gone, but the future is ours, we have the energy, we have the drive, and we have two thousand nine hundred and seventy-seven martyrs cheering us on.
+The 1990s are gone, but the future is ours, we have the energy, we have the drive, and we have two thousand nine hundred and seventy seven martyrs cheering us on.
 So what are we waiting for?, lets roll!

 Complete 9/11 Commission Report § (2004). http://govinfo.library.unt.edu/911/report/911Report.pdf